How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Consider running your images through an image compressor as well, such as Compress JPEG for jpg/jpeg images.

-You may or may not want to do this with all of your images.
-We stick to the most problematic ones.
-If you modify images, ensure that the file names and file type stay the exact same, or your static Wordpress website will not know where to find the images!
+If you modify images, ensure that the file names and file type stay the same, or your static WordPress website will not know where to find the images!

 Final Result